tudurom/bsc-thesis/main.typ

 One example of this behaviour would be support for multi-line string literals—a string literal that contains a string spanning over multiple lines, shown in @go_strings.
-Version 1.0 of a fictional compiler may only support strings written over a single line of code.
-I can then add support for multi-line strings in version 2.0, without using this feature in the implementation.
-Later, in a further version 3.0, I can now make use of multi-line strings in the compiler code itself, because the executable of version 2.0 will be able to handle them.
+Version #ver[1.0] of a fictional compiler may only support strings written over a single line of code.
+I can then add support for multi-line strings in version #ver[2.0], without using this feature in the implementation.
+Later, in a further version #ver[3.0], I can now make use of multi-line strings in the compiler code itself, because the executable of version #ver[2.0] will be able to handle them.

 #figure(
   caption: [
     The two kinds of string literals in Go: interpreted ("normal") and raw ("multi-line")
-    #cite(<gospec>)
+    @gospec
   ]
 )[
   ```go